Day 1. Sunday, December 12, 2021.

 With Robyn and Darin working from their hotel room, Linda and I will have a fun day with the twins.
 It is important that this day has decent weather, and the rest of the week looks like rain.
 Now Robyn plans to go to her house in Moraga tomorrow, so Darin and the girls will ride along, and we will be on our own.

 Moraga is a town in Contra Costa County, California, in the San Francisco Bay Area.
-The town is named in honor of Joaquín Moraga, a member of the famed Californio family, son of Gabriel Moraga, and grandson of José Joaquín Moraga, famous 18th-century expeditionary of Alta California.
+The town is named in honor of Joaquín Moraga, a member of the famed Californio family, son of Gabriel Moraga, and grandson of José Joaquín Moraga, a famous 18th-century expeditionary of Alta California.

 Last night we moved to a new hotel room 336, and today we moved out to move to 338.
-Again, all in the same general vicinity in this Marriott Vacation Club Pulse hotel.
+Again, all are in the same general vicinity in this Marriott Vacation Club Pulse hotel.

 I established a goal for today, for Linda, Olivia, Isabel, and me to walk the full length of the Golden Gate Bridge, all the way to the north end and back again.
 1.7 miles (2.7 km) each way.
 It was a cool and windy day, but fun nonetheless.
 We shared the walkway with many pedestrians, and cyclists plus construction workers in what I might best describe as golf carts.
 As you start your journey, signs are posted pleading to get help if you are planning to commit suicide by jumping off the bridge.
 The height is 746 feet (227 meters).
 There is a wire fence for a short way as you start your walk, but this does not span the entire bridge.
 In some parts, if you were to jump you would end up in the water, in some parts on dry land, and in some parts scaffolding where the painting is taking place.
 Painting is a year-round operation.
 They begin at one end, finish on the other, and repeat the process all over again.